44 Best Online Proofreading Jobs To Make Money

 As a paid service, you can expect higher quality jobs from Contena, but I would advise building up your experience on a free platform first before deciding if proofreading is a career you’d like to invest in.

-EditFast lists online jobs for proofreaders and editors and simply requires you to register online by uploading your CV, taking an editing test, and signing an NDA before waiting to be approved by the EditFast team.
+EditFast lists online jobs for proofreaders and editors and requires you to register online by uploading your CV, taking an editing test, and signing an NDA before waiting to be approved by the EditFast team.

 They pay by PayPal once you’ve completed a job via the portal, but you should note that EditFast keeps 40% of the final price, which is a pretty hefty chunk of your profit whether you’re a beginner or an experienced proofreader!